Enrique1987/databricks/01_02_Data_Engineer_Professional/Exam-Preparation-Data-Engineer-Professional.md

 **Question 57
 A data engineer is using the following spark configurations in a pipeline to enable Optimized Writes and Auto Compaction:
-They also want to enable Z-order indexing with Auto Compaction to leverage data skipping on all the pipelineís tables.
+They also want to enable Z-order indexing with Auto Compaction to leverage data skipping on all the pipeline‚Äôs tables.
 Which of the following solutions allows the data engineer to complete this task ?**

 ```python